 Table of Contents

-Chapter 2: Background to ‘Shona concepts’ and the Great Zimbabwe nyika (territory) Chapter 3: Biography of Great Zimbabwe: late 18th to 20th centuries
+2: Background to ‘Shona concepts’ and the Great Zimbabwe nyika (territory)

-Chapter 4: Chronology of Great Zimbabwe: relative, absolute and integrated
+4: Chronology of Great Zimbabwe – relative, absolute, and integrated

-Chapter 11: ‘Reclaimed’ Great Zimbabwe in a wider context: from Egyuptian pyramids to decolonised global pasts
+11: ‘Reclaimed’ Great Zimbabwe in a wider context: from Egyptian pyramids to decolonised global pasts

-Shadreck Chirikure is a Professor of Archaeology, Director of the Archaeological Materials Laboratory and a former Head of the Department of Archaeology at the University of Cape Town and British Academy Global Professor, School of Archaeology, University of Oxford.
+Shadreck Chirikure is a Professor of Archaeology and Director of the Archaeological Materials Laboratory, Department of Archaeology, University of Cape Town and British Academy Global Professor, School of Archaeology, University of Oxford.